-Melatonin: We usually think of melatonin as a sleep supplement, and indeed, it is the natural substance that increases at night in our brains to tell us to get some sleep!
-However, melatonin is also a powerful natural detoxifier, especially of excess or harmful forms of estrogen, and perhaps this explains its powerful role in endometriosis care.
+Here's the surprise!
+We usually think of melatonin as a sleep supplement, and indeed, it is the natural substance that increases at night in our brains to tell us to get some sleep!
+However, melatonin appears to have quadruple actions with antioxidant, anti-inflammatory, immunoregulatory, and pain-relieving benefits in the treatment of endometriosis.
+It’s also a powerful natural detoxifier, especially of excess or harmful forms of estrogen, and perhaps also explains its powerful role in endometriosis care.

 In one study of 40 women with chronic pelvic pain, who were between 18 and 45 years old, 10 mg of melatonin per day was able to significantly:

 - Reduce chronic pelvic pain due to endometriosis

 - Reduce pelvic pain during menses and during sex

 - Reduce pain during urination and associated with bowel movements, and

 - Led to an overall 80% reduction in the need for pain medication in women taking the melatonin, including reduction in NSAIDS and narcotic use.

 - Women in the melatonin group also reported substantially improved sleep and a greater sense of wellness on morning waking.
 In animal studies, melatonin led to regression and shrinkage of endometriosis tissue.